State and Local Government Importance Highlighted at League of Women Voters Event

 As moderator, I was able to bring some of my own expertise, focusing on municipal reorganization and village government, into the discussion.
 Consensus across all the presenters was that state-level policies are, for better and for worse, shaping the fiscal realities of municipalities, and is not always a reliable partner in their ability to manage the stress.

 McCarthy, whose career was in human resource management and administration, worked for the national office of the U.S. Department of Labor until 1995, returning to Western New York in 2004.
-In addition to her work with the Daemen Alumni Association, she has been active in the LWVBN, serving on its local government committee since 2012 and coordinating the Election Services Committee’s work with the Buffalo Municipal Housing Authority.
+In addition to her work with the Daemen Alumni Association, she has been active in the LWVBN.
+She has served on its local government committee since 2012.
+She’s also coordinated the Election Services Committee’s work with the Buffalo Municipal Housing Authority.

-One of the challenges, the panelists agreed, was raising greater public awareness as to the function and plight of local government, particularly in times of economic downturns or in the event of a major public health crisis such as the COVID-19 pandemic.
-The keys would seem to lie with continued academic research, local media reporting, and voter education – which is where the LWV plays a major role.
+One of the challenges was raising greater public awareness as to the function and plight of local government, particularly in times of economic downturns or in the event of a major public health crisis such as the COVID-19 pandemic.
+The keys would seem to lie with continued academic research, local media reporting, and voter education.
+This is where the LWV plays a major role.

 Not all universities or colleges offer courses on state and local politics as part of their curriculum.
 Daemen College does.
-The course, State and Local Politics (PSC 114), is offered as part of the political science major and public administration minor housed in the Department of History and Political Science.
-Daemen also offers a Plus Pathway in Community Development, a cluster of classes for students who have an interest in community development and leadership.
+The course State and Local Politics (PSC 114) is offered as part of the political science major and public administration minor.
+This minor is housed in the Department of History and Political Science.
+Daemen also offers a Plus Pathway in Community Development.
+This is cluster of classes for students who have an interest in community development and leadership.
 Several of the recent graduates of the history and political science program have taken positions working for government, or as community organization leaders.